i-make-robots/Image2Blueprint/README.md

 This includes **PNG, JPEG, BMP, GIF, PIO,** and **WEBP** files.

 ### Output
-The output will be to stdout.
+The text output will be to stdout.
 Redirect it to a file like so:

 ```bash
 java -jar Image2Blueprint-1.0-SNAPSHOT.jar [-d] input.png > output.txt
 ```

 The output file will contain a Factorio blueprint string.
 You can import this string into Factorio by copying it to your clipboard and using the import function in the blueprint library.

+There will also be an `after.png` file created in the working directory.
+This is a preview of what the blueprint will look like in Factorio.